awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-emr-cluster-iam.md

 If your Amazon EMR cluster resides in your Studio account, add the basic policy to connect to your Amazon EMR cluster and set permissions to call the Amazon EMR API `GetClusterSessionCredentials`, which gives you access to the cluster\.
 Complete the following steps to add necessary permissions to your Studio execution policy:

 1. Add the required IAM policy to connect to Amazon EMR clusters\.
-For details, see [Discover Amazon EMR Clusters from Studio](discover-emr-clusters.md)\.
+For details, see [Discover Amazon EMR clusters from Studio](discover-emr-clusters.md)\.

 1. Grant permission to call the Amazon EMR API `GetClusterSessionCredentials` when you pass one or more permitted Amazon EMR execution roles specified in the policy\.